Hindu Gods - Lord Ganesha

 There is a lot of speculation about his origin and how he became so popular.
 Some scholars draw a parallel between Ganapathi and Ganapathi Brahmanaspati of the Vedas.
 Some believe that probably he had something in common with the Maruts or the storm gods of the Vedic pantheon.
 But we do not find any direct reference to the worship of an elephant god by the name Ganapathi in the Vedas.
 He was most probably a non Aryan and non Vedic god and had some connection with the earlier cults of Mother Goddess and pastoral worship.

 He might be even associated with Saivism from the earliest times and became popular with the ascendance of Saivism.
 With his elevation to the rank of the leader of the gods, he also probably diminished the importance of Indra.
 Probably these changes were reflective of the metamorphosis that was going on in the Vedic religion, following the collapse of Vedic kingdoms and the migration of the Brahmin families to new lands.
 His association with the epic Mahabharata must have also made him popular among the masses.

 Many legends are associated with his origin.
 These are briefly mentioned here.

-3. He was created by Parvathi, but was beheaded by Siva due to some misunderstanding.
-At the behest of Parvathi, Siva fixed an elephant head and brought him back to life.
+- He was created by Parvathi unknown to Shiva and was beheaded by him due to a misunderstanding.
+At the behest of Parvathi, he fixed an elephant head upon his headless body and brought him to life.

 Worship of Ganesha